Cipollone v. Liggett Group, Inc.: Background

 With the battle between tobacco companies and public health advocates ensuing, litigation against tobacco companies became the next step.
-From the 1950s on, there began to be litigation filed against tobacco companies to be liable for injuries and/or consequences from smoking cigarettes.
+From the 1950s on, litigation began to be filed against tobacco companies to be held liable for injuries and health consequences from smoking cigarettes.
 Cases such as Pritchard v.
-Liggett & Myers Tobacco Co., Fine v.
+Liggett & Myers Tobacco Co. and Fine v.
 Philip Morris, Inc. consisted of patients blaming cigarettes for their current health conditions and wanting tobacco companies to be held liable.
 Many of these cases were victories for tobacco companies, often being that litigants in the beginning of this new era of lawsuits against tobacco were not able to prove the concrete association between smoking and diseases aforementioned.

 By the 1970s, the cultural tide on smoking had once again changed.
 With medical evidence more advanced than in previous decades, the association between smoking and diseases like cancer was becoming ever more prevalent, leaving tobacco companies less options to hide from this truth.
 Furthermore, the Surgeon General's Warning in 1964 served as a final piece needed to close the gap between the two concepts.
 In addition to liability laws being changed from the time of the 1950s, plaintiffs no longer had to prove negligence on the part of the company with regards to their product but expose a defect.
 With the restrictions becoming more laxed, new lawsuits surged once again against tobacco companies.